Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc

 {Univ Lyon, Univ Lyon1, Ens de Lyon, CNRS, Centre de Recherche Astrophysique de Lyon UMR5574, F-69230, Saint-Genis-Laval, France \and Leibniz-Institut fur Astrophysik Potsdam (AIP), An der Sternwarte 16, 14482 Potsdam, Germany \and Observatoire de Geneve, Universite de Geneve, 51 Ch. des Maillettes, 1290 Versoix, Switzerland \and Leiden Observatory, Leiden University, P.O.
 Box 9513, 2300 RA Leiden, The Netherlands \and Department of Physics, ETH Zürich, Wolfgang-Pauli-Strasse 27, 8093 Zürich, Switzerland \and Department of Astronomy, University of Texas at Austin, 2515 Speedway, Austin, TX 78712, USA \and Max Planck Institute for Astronomy, K\"onigstuhl 17, 69117, Heidelberg, Germany \and Observatoire de Gen\`eve, Universit\'e de Gen\`eve, Ch.
 Pegasi 51, CH-1290 Versoix, Switzerland \and Instituto de Astrofísica e Ciências do Espaço, Universidade do Porto, CAUP, Rua das Estrelas, PT4150-762 Porto, Portugal \and Departamento de Física e Astronomia, Faculdade de Ciências, Universidade do Porto, Rua do Campo Alegre 687, PT4169-007 Porto, Portugal \and National Astronomical Observatory of Japan (NAOJ), 2-21-1, Osawa, Mitaka, Tokyo, 181-8588, Japan }

-\abstract { Deep MUSE observations have unveiled pervasive \lya\ haloes (LAHs) surrounding high-redshift star-forming galaxies.
-However, the origin of the extended \lya\ emission is still a subject of debate.
-We analyse the average spatial extent and spectral variation of the circumgalactic LAHs by stacking a sample of 155 \lya\ emitters (LAEs) at redshift $3<z<4$ in the MUSE Extremely Deep Field (MXDF).
-With respect to the \lya\ red peak of the target LAE, the \lya\ line peak becomes increasingly more blueshifted out to a projected distance of at least 60 kpc, where the velocity offset is $\approx$ 250~km/s.
-This signal is observed in both the mean and median stacks, and is thus a generic property of the LAE sample with typical \lya\ luminosity $\mathrm{\approx 10^{41.1} erg\,s^{-1}}$.
-We discuss multiple scenarios to explain the blueshift of the circumgalactic \lya\ line.
-The most plausible one is a combination of outflows and inflows.
-In the inner region of the LAH, the \lya\ photons are produced by the central star formation and then scattered within outflows.
-At larger radii, the infalling cool gas shapes the observed \lya\ blueshift. } \keywords{galaxies: high-redshift -- galaxies: formation -- galaxies: evolution -- intergalactic medium-- cosmology: observations }
+\abstract { The extended \lya\ haloes (LAHs) have been found to be prevalent around high-redshift star-forming galaxies.
+However, the origin of the LAHs is still a subject of debate.
+Spatially resolved analysis of \lya\ profiles provides an important diagnostic.
+We analyse the average spatial extent and spectral variation of the circumgalactic LAHs by stacking a sample of 155 \lya\ emitters (LAEs) at redshift $3<z<4$ in the MUSE Extremely Deep Field.
+Our analysis reveals that, with respect to the \lya\ line of the target LAE, the peak of the \lya\ line at large distances becomes increasingly more blueshifted up to a projected distance of 60~kpc ($\approx 3 \times$ virial radius), with a velocity offset of $\approx$ 250~km/s.
+This trend is evident in both the mean and median stacks, suggesting that it is a general property of our LAE sample, which typically has a \lya\ luminosity $\mathrm{\approx 10^{41.1} erg\,s^{-1}}$.
+However, due to the absence of systemic redshift data, it remains unclear whether the \lya\ line peak at large projected distances is less redshifted compared to the inner regions or truly blueshifted with respect to the systemic velocity.
+We explore various scenarios to explain the large-scale kinematics of the \lya\ line. } \keywords{galaxies: high-redshift -- galaxies: formation -- galaxies: evolution -- intergalactic medium-- cosmology: observations }

 \nolinenumbers